MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

 2. Search for **Dynamics**, and then select the **Dynamics 365** tile.

-3. Verify that **Add for you** and **Add to a team** are both set to **Yes**.
+3. Verify that **Add for you** and **Add to a Team** are set to **Yes**.

-   You can use the Dynamics 365 app for your own use or use on a Microsoft Teams channel to collaborate with others.
+   You can use the Dynamics 365 app or use a Microsoft Teams channel to collaborate with others.
 If you have an existing Microsoft Teams channel, select both options.
-Otherwise, you can start installing the app for your personal use and install it for your Microsoft Teams later.
+Otherwise, you can install the app for your personal use and install it for your Microsoft Teams later.

-4. For **Add to a team**, choose a team and then select **Install**.
+4. For **Add to a Team**, choose a Team and then select **Install**.

 5. Pick a channel in Microsoft Teams to connect to an app record and then select **Set up**.

    > [!div class="mx-imgBorder"]
    > ![Add to team.](media/teams-store-install-add-team75.png "Add to team")

-6. Select a version 9.x environment and a Unified Interface app to connect, and then select **Save**.
+6. Select a version 9.x environment and a Unified Interface app to connect, then select **Save**.

    > [!div class="mx-imgBorder"]
    > ![Select environment and app module.](media/teams-fre-org-app.png "Select environment and app module")